iceBear67/icytea/README.md

 # icytea

-my personal fork of tdesktop. based on the latest `master` branch. (maybe)
+my personal fork of tdesktop. based on the latest released tag (maybe)

 # Features